Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: The Blockchain Setting and Platform Revenue

-We model a competition for a common value MEV opportunity.
-A sequencer orders transactions according to a first-come, first-served (FCFS) rule applied to their \emph{arrival timestamps}.
-There are $n\ge 2$ arbitrageurs indexed by $i\in\{1,\dots,n\}$.
-Exactly one arbitrageur can capture the opportunity of value $v>0$ by being sequenced first with the proper transaction; all other copies revert (or equivalently, fail to capture the opportunity).
-Arbitrageurs can submit multiple copies of the same MEV-exploiting transaction, incurring a linear per-copy cost that represents the expected economic cost of failed attempts.
+By modeling transaction submissions and random latency delays, we microfound the blockchain setting as a reduced-form instance of the general model with linear effort costs, linking observable on-chain behavior to latency investment.
+Here, the competition is over an MEV opportunity of common value $v>0$.
+A sequencer orders transactions according to a first-come, first-served (FCFS) rule applied to their arrival timestamps.
+Exactly one trader can exploit the MEV opportunity by being sequenced first with the proper transaction; all other copies revert, failing to capture the opportunity.
+Traders can submit multiple copies of the same MEV-exploiting transaction, incurring a linear per-copy cost that represents the gas cost of failed attempts. \footnote{We assume that traders submit transactions that are identical in recipient address and calldata, but have increasing nonces, meaning that failed attempts appear on-chain, such as the case for backruns and optimistic MEV.}

 Each submitted transaction experiences a random delay before it is observed by the sequencer for inclusion.
 Formally, the timestamp is shifted by an i.i.d.\ delay $\varepsilon\sim F$ (with density $f$), capturing network latency.
-Suppose that arbitrageur $i$ submits $k_i$ copies of the transaction.
+Suppose that trader $i$ submits $k_i$ copies of the transaction.
 Then the effective arrival timestamp relevant under FCFS is the minimum of $k_i$ i.i.d.\ draws from $F$:

-Under FCFS, arbitrageur $i$ captures the opportunity iff $X_i(k_i)\le \min_{j\neq i}X_j(k_j)$.
+Under FCFS, trader $i$ captures the opportunity iff $X_i(k_i)\le \min_{j\neq i}X_j(k_j)$.
 Intuitively, submitting more copies reduces the minimum delay and increases the chance of being first.
 We assume that a successful transaction costs $g\in(0,v)$ in gas fees, and reverted transactions must pay a fraction $r\in(0,1)$ of the gas fees for a successful transactions.